vaperrin98/beautiful-jekyll/index.md

 We also wonder if the <span style="color:darkred"> **standard of living** </span> could also be used to predict well-being.
 We chose to test a prediction with the criteria of salary, median house price, crime rates and if the house was owned outright.
 Can any of these parameters predict the life satisfation score, happiness score, worthwhileness score or anxiety score?

 ![Image](./assets/img/PVALUES2.png)
-Just like in the figure above, the red line on the histogram is here to show you which p-values are lower than 0.05.
+Here, the red line on the histogram is here to show you which p-values are lower than 0.05.

 We see that the crime rates per thousand population alone cannot predict any of these scores, meaning that having high numbers of crimes in your neighborhood doesn't affect your personal life (well-being) that much (well, until something happens to you).